oerdnj/dp2025/main.typ

 ==== DNS Resolver Test Data

 The Shotgun CI uses a real-world data that were gracefully provided by a large-size telecommunication company and sanitized for privacy reasons – IP addresses were anonymized.
-The test set reflects a real unfiltered DNS traffic captured from the networking interface of a large DNS resolver and reflects the traffic generated by Internet Service Provider users, various automated traffic, mis-configurations and miscreants (bots, worms, DDoS clients, etc.), e.g. the usual mix of DNS queries as found on the Internet.
+The test set reflects a real unfiltered DNS traffic captured from the networking interface of a large DNS resolver and reflects the traffic generated by Internet Service Provider users, various automated traffic, mis-configurations and wrong-doers (bots, worms, DDoS clients, etc.), e.g. the usual mix of DNS queries as found on the Internet.

 === DNS Resolver Benchmarking Results

-In addition to the chosen PQC algorithms, the classic algorithms were also tested - RSASHA256 with 2048-bit keys, ECDSA-P256-SHA256 and ED25519.
-The RSASHA256-2048 is the current algorithm used to sign the Root Zone, thus the baseline tests from the `ondrej/pqc-main` always tests the RSASHA246-2048 algorithm.
+In addition to the chosen Quantum-Safe algorithms, the traditional DNSSEC algorithms were also tested - RSASHA256 with 2048-bit keys (RSASHA256/2048), ECDSA-P256-SHA256 and ED25519.
+The RSASHA256/2048 is the current algorithm used to sign the Root Zone, thus the baseline tests from the `ondrej/pqc-main` always tests the RSASHA246/2048 algorithm.

-When evaluating the latency results, it is important to realize that these results were gathered on the real Internet and there will be slight differences between the individual runs and even between the individual branches.
+When evaluating the latency results, it is important to realize that these results were gathered on the real Internet and there are going to be slight differences between the individual runs (intra-run, intra-group) and even between the individual branches (inter-group).

 ==== RSASHA256 with 2048-bit keys Results

 In @rsasha256-all-groups-latency-since_0-until_300, the results for a situation when the DNS cache is completely empty (also called Cold Cache) can be observed.
 As the cache fills up with the data, the latency gradually improves (smaller is better), and effect of DNS cache (Hot Cache) can be observed in @rsasha256-all-groups-latency-since_300-until_600.
-The differences between the normal Root Zone servers and the mock Root Zone server for benchmarking can be observed in this scenario, as the DNSSEC algorithm for both tested branches is the same.
+The should be no differences between the normal Root Zone servers and the mock Root Zone server observed in this scenario, as the DNSSEC algorithm for both tested branches is the same.

 #figure(
   caption: [RSASHA256/2048 Latencies],